33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 Remember this study?
 Research from the New England Journal of Medicine indicated that when a friend becomes obese, it ups your chance of obesity by 57 percent.
 Your friendships matter when it comes to weight—in positive ways as well.
 When those close to you start to witness your success, it may encourage your partner, siblings, family members, or friends to set some better body goals of their own, as well!

 You’ll Make New Friends

-Going at it alone isn't always easy.
-When you sign up for fitness classes, personal training sessions, cooking classes, or boot camps, you'll more than likely meet people going through a similar journey along the way.
+Going at it alone isn’t always easy.
+When you sign up for fitness classes, personal training sessions, cooking classes, or boot camps, you’ll more than likely meet people going through a similar journey along the way.
 Even finding a workout buddy or a coworker to keep you honest is a great strategy for weight loss.
-Invite someone from your spin class over to make one of these 35 Best-Ever Chicken Recipes for Weight Loss.
+Invite someone from your spin class over to make one of these healthy chicken recipes.

 You’ll Live Longer

 You might have already guessed, but a leaner you equates to a decreased risk of disease, and thus, a longer life.
 We know you don’t need much proof, but you might not have to know the extent obesity makes an impact on your lifespan; A meta-analysis of 20 studies, published in PLOS Medicine, discovered that extreme obesity may shorten your life expectancy up to 14 years!
 Those who are overweight or obese who shed 3 percent of their weight will not only see health benefits but may also extend their life by two years, according to the British National Institute for Health and Care Excellence.